Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 St. Lawrence

-We have almost answered the question: what is a river systemma?
-Let's get back to the drawing.
-We should finish it.
+You and I have almost answered the question: what is a river system?ma?
+Let's return to the drawing.
+We should finish drawing it.

-Where does the main river start?(In the lake.)
+Where does the main river originate?(In the lake.)

-- Where else can tributaries originate?(For example, in a swamp, spring.)
+- Where else might tributaries originate?(For example, in a swamp, spring.)

-- Let's finish our diagram: a tributary originating from a spring andtributary originating from the swamp.
+- Let's complete our diagram: an influx originating from a spring anda tributary rising from a swamp.

 How many tributaries did you get?(Three.)